 In some cases, the gene mutation occurs sporadically (out of the blue), with no family history of bleeding disorders.
-This seems to be more common in specific geographical areas but we do not know why this occurs.

-What are the signs and symptoms of Haemophilia B?
+What are the signs and symptoms of Haemophilia A?

-The age at which symptoms appear varies, depending on the amount of Factor IX in the blood and how well it is working.
-Children with little or no Factor IX may start to show symptoms soon after birth, whereas those with some functioning Factor IX may not show symptoms until later, often following surgery or injury.
-Bleeding is the best known symptom of Haemophilia B - people with the condition may bleed more severely following injury or for a longer time.
-This is because the level of Factor IX in the blood is too low to complete the clotting process as described earlier.
+The age at which symptoms appear varies, depending on the amount of Factor VIII in the blood.
+Children with little or no Factor VIII may start to show symptoms soon after birth, whereas those with some functioning Factor VIII may not show symptoms until later, often following surgery or injury.

+Bleeding is the best-known symptom of Haemophilia A - people with the condition may bleed more severely following injury or for a longer time.
+This is because the level of Factor VIII in the blood is too low to complete the clotting process as described earlier.
 Bleeding may occur inside the body as well as from the skin - this can include bleeds inside the joints.
-It can follow an injury or sometimes no trigger occurs - this is called a 'spontaneous bleed'.
+It can follow an injury or sometimes no trigger event occurs - this is called a 'spontaneous bleed'.
 Over time, each bleed can damage the joint making it swollen and harder to bend.
-Bruising is also common in people with Haemophilia B. Other areas of the body may develop bleeds, such as the digestive or urinary systems, where blood may be visible in the faeces or urine.
-Nose bleeds can also happen spontaneously.
+Bruising is also common in people with Haemophilia A.

-How is Haemophilia B diagnosed?
+How is Haemophilia A diagnosed?

-Haemophilia B can be diagnosed before birth (prenatally) if there is a family history of haemophilia.
+Haemophilia A can be diagnosed before birth (prenatally) if there is a family history of haemophilia.
 There are several options for this including chorionic villus sampling (CVS) early in pregnancy or amniocentesis around 20 weeks or so.
 An alternative is free-foetal DNA testing - this does not diagnose haemophilia but it can identify the sex of the baby in the womb, which is particularly helpful in X-linked disorders that mainly affect males.

-After birth, Haemophilia B can be diagnosed using a sample of blood for testing in the laboratory.
+After birth, Haemophilia A can be diagnosed using a sample of blood for testing in the laboratory.
 A test to measure how long a sample takes to clot may suggest a clotting disorder, which would then be investigated further.
-Doctors will try to identify the gene mutation as well, as this can be helpful in planning future brothers and sisters.
+Doctors will try to identify the gene mutation as well, as this can be helpful for planning future brothers and sisters.

-Imaging scans, such as MRI, CT or ultrasound scans, may be used to identify any internal bleeds, for instance, inside a joint.
+Imaging scans, such as MRI, CT or ultrasound scans may be used to identify any internal bleeds, for instance, inside a joint.

-How is Haemophilia B treated?
+How is Haemophilia A treated?

-There are two main methods of treatment - preventative (prophylactic) and on demand treatment.
+There are two main methods of treatment - preventative (prophylactic) and on demand treatment to treat bleeds.

-Preventative treatment aims to replace the missing or reduce Factor IX with a manmade substitute.
-This is given regularly as an injection, often into a central venous access device such as implantable port.
-This means that injections can be given at home, which is less disruptive to family life.
-People with mild Haemophilia B, that is they have some Factor IX present in the blood, may not need preventative treatment.
+Preventative treatment aims to replace the missing or reduced Factor VIII with a man-made substitute.
+This is given regularly as an injection, often into a central venous access device such as an implantable port.
+This means that injections can be given at home which is less disruptive to family life.
+People with mild Haemophilia A, that is they have some Factor VIII present in the blood, may not need preventative treatment.

 On demand treatment is given following an injury or as part of planning surgery, for instance.
-This injection aims to boost the Factor IX.
+This injection aims to boost the Factor VIII.
 It is used on a temporary basis to reduce the side effects of bleeding following an injury or during surgery.
 There are other measures that can help reduce the effect of a bleed - read our information sheet Managing bleeds for further information.
 Physiotherapy will usually be needed following a bleed - this may involve stretches or other exercises or splints to maintain the full range of joint movement.
-Development of 'inhibitors' that mean the body fights off Factor IX injections can be a problem for people with Haemophilia B. They can have a severe allergic reaction (anaphylaxis) so the initial injection should always be done in a specialist centre where support is available if needed.
+Development of 'inhibitors' that mean the body fights off Factor VIII injections can be a problem for people with Haemophilia